 Does this sound like you?

 You enjoy being creative and making things.
-In fact, it’s your favorite hobby and that’s why you started selling on Etsy in the first place, to make a little side money from your hobby.
+In fact, it’s your favorite hobby, and it’s why you started selling on Etsy in the first place.
+To make a little side money doing what you love.

 Somewhere along the way, you decided to get serious, and now you’re pursuing Etsy as a legitimate source of income for your family.

-Then Etsy comes up with their Star Seller badge to promote a strong example of what top-tier customer service looks like, and your Etsy dream shatters.
-You’ve read through what it takes to become a Star Seller, but with everything else going on in your life, you just can’t seem to reach it.
+Then Etsy comes up with its Star Seller badge to promote a “strong example” of what top-tier customer service looks like, and your Etsy dreams are shattered.

 Month after month, you’re kicking yourself because that little purple badge continues to remain just outside your reach.
 And now you don’t feel like you’re “good enough” to sell on Etsy.
 You start to second-guess yourself.